 - Cover and let it rest for 15 minutes

-- Take two equal sized balls of dough and roll out too Roti’s
+- Take two equal sized balls of dough and roll out two Roti’s

-- Add the salt to the stuffing now.
-Take a portion of the stuffing and cover the surface of one Roti – making sure you don’t go too close to the edges.
+- Take a portion of the stuffing and cover the surface of one Roti – making sure you don’t go too close to the edges.

 - Place the 2nd Roti on top of the stuffing and press down gently, focussing on the edges, sealing the Paratha as you do

-- Turn it gently using your hands or a fish slice and brush with oil or ghee.
+- Flip it gently using your hands or a fish slice and brush with oil or ghee.

 - Allow the other side to cook for a couple of minutes then turn and brush that side with oil too and cook for another couple of minutes.

 - Keep flipping it and cooking on each side until the surface is a golden brown colour and the stuffing has warmed through completely.